How To Channel Spirit Guides In 4 Easy Steps

 5. Light Language

 I’d probably put light language under the umbrella of sound healing, but I love it so much I’m going to give it a space of its own.
 If you haven’t heard of light language, you can read all about it here.
-I find that when I’m receiving light language, I go on crazy journeys with lots of guidance, visions and symbols channelling through, often from multiple guides.
+I find that when I’m receiving light language, I sometimes go on crazy journeys with lots of guidance, visions and symbols channelling through, often from multiple guides.
+Sometimes though, nothing comes through.
+Try to trust that the experience you have in the moment is the medicine you need at that time.
+Sometimes that might mean just having some time to rest and deeply relax.

 Light language has changed my life and you can experience it yourself online or in person.
 There are videos and sound journeys dotted all over the place, as well as group healing, one to one healing and face to face healing offered by light language channellers.
 You can find some of my Light Language journeys on YouTube & I’ve popped one of them at the bottom of this post in case you’d like to give it a try.
 Happy channelling!